sidekiq-scheduler/sidekiq-scheduler/README.md

 ActiveSupport::TimeZone.find_tzinfo(Rails.configuration.time_zone).name
 ```

+## Notes about running on Multiple Hosts

+`cron` and `at` jobs are pushed once despite the number of `sidekiq-scheduler` running instances,
+assumming that time deltas between hosts is lesser than 24 hours.

+`every`, `interval` and `in` jobs will be pushed once per host.

 ## Sidekiq Web Integration

 sidekiq-scheduler provides an extension to the Sidekiq web interface that adds a `Recurring Jobs` page.